Rocanrola/zetan/README.md

 ```

+### template.html

-template.html file is a Mustache template.
-Zetan
+template.html file is a Mustache template.  if it exits alone zetan will return this to the browser